openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

     frontend_status: Partly

-This Chapter introduces the |LANG| features that are considered a part of the language but do not have corresponding analogues in |TS|, and are therefore not recommended to those who need a single source code for |TS|
+This Chapter introduces the |LANG| features that are considered a part of the language, but have no counterpart in |TS|, and are therefore not recommended to those who need a single source code for Typescript and |LANG|.
-and |LANG|.

-Some features introduced in this Chapter are still under discussion and can be removed from the final version of the |LANG| specification.
+Some features introduced in this Chapter are still under discussion, and can be removed from the final version of the |LANG| specification.
 Once a feature introduced in this Chapter is approved and/or implemented, the corresponding section will be moved to an appropriate place in the body of the specification.

-The *array creation* feature introduced in :ref:`Array Creation Expressions` enables users to dynamically create objects of array types by using runtime expressions that provide an array size.
-This is a useful addition to other array-related features of the language such as array literals.
+The *array creation* feature introduced in :ref:`Array Creation Expressions` enables users to dynamically create objects of array types by using runtime expressions that provide the array size.
+This is a useful addition to other array-related features of the language, such as array literals.

 The construct can also be used to create multi-dimensional arrays.